Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

-The idea of harnessing symmetry to reduce the complexity of open quantum dynamics has also been extended beyond fully permutational scenarios.
+The use of symmetry to reduce the complexity of open quantum dynamics extends beyond fully permutational scenarios.
 For example, symmetry-breaking processes such as local incoherent pumping, dephasing, and decay to additional baths have been efficiently treated by introducing collective spin representations with spin lengths smaller than $N/2$~\cite{Sarkar87,Chase08,Molmer18,Alvarez20}.
 Despite these processes breaking the symmetry locally (at the single-emitter level), permutational symmetry is preserved on average, specifically at the level of the density matrix, provided these processes occur identically for each emitter.
-Such dynamics can be accurately described using a SU(4) operator formalism~\cite{Hartmann16, Holland13}, yielding a polynomial ($\sim N^3$) scaling of the effective Hilbert space dimension with system size.
+Such dynamics are accurately described using a SU(4) operator formalism~\cite{Hartmann16, Holland13}, yielding a polynomial ($\sim N^3$) scaling of the density matrix dimension.
 Extensions to multilevel spin systems further increase the exponent of this polynomial scaling~\cite{Bolanos15}.
-More broadly, Lie-algebraic methods have been employed to systematically identify and characterize conditions under which a given quantum problem can be efficiently simulated classically~\cite{Anschuetz2023, Goh2023}.
+More broadly, Lie-algebraic methods have been employed to systematically identify and characterize quantum dynamics that admit efficient classical simulation~\cite{Anschuetz2023, Goh2023}.